 In District Heights, a lot of people use the subway to get to work every day though District Heights is a relatively small city.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in District Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.12% of adults in District Heights have a bachelor's degree or advanced degree.
+The citizens of District Heights are slightly less educated than the national average of 21.84% for the average city or town: 13.12% of adults in District Heights have a bachelor's degree or advanced degree

 The per capita income in District Heights in 2010 was $26,761, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $107,044 for a family of four.
 However, District Heights contains both very wealthy and poor people as well.